tinyfpga/TinyFPGA-Bootloader/README.md

             FPGA: LFE5U-45F-6BG381C

 Write compiled binary bitstream for FLASH address 0 (start of the flash).
-Bitstream file should have .bit or .bin extension (probably .hex and .mcs files may work too)
+Bitstream file should have .bit or .bin extension.

-    tinyprog -a 0 -p tinyfpga_45k.bit
+    tinyprog -p tinyfpga_45k.bit

 Re-plug US1 and US2 and it should boot the tinyfpga bootloader from FLASH.